Need an EPC in Slough?

 • Getting grant funding through the Energy Company Obligation Scheme (ECO)

 All the above illustrations refer to existing residential properties.
-If you have been requested by building control to produce an EPC in conjunction with recent building work, they will be looking for what’s called a SAP EPC.
-This kind of EPC is known as SAP EPC and is required by building control to demonstrate compliance with building regulations for any recent development work you might have undertaken.
+If you have been requested by building control to produce an EPC in conjunction with recent building work, they are looking for what’s called a SAP EPC.
+This kind of EPC is known as SAP EPC and is needed by building control to demonstrate compliance with building regulations for any recent development work you might have undertaken.
 In case you need a SAP EPC, then CLICK HERE.
-If you’re unsure, simply contact us for further advice.
+If you’re unsure, just contact us for further guidance.

 How To Get One Done